aarpon/hrm_docs/docs/user/step2_MeasuredPsf.rst

 Afterwards, press save and return to the image parameter selection page.

-.. note:: Appropriate PSFs are highlighted in black.
+.. note:: Files that can't work as PSFs for the selected image(s) are
+          crossed off and displayed in red and.